-To make things a little easier, Search Marketing Group has put together these 15 Actionable Steps to Improve Your SEO in 30 Days.
+To make things a little easier, Search Marketing Group® has put together these 15 Actionable Steps to Improve Your SEO in 30 Days.

 Total Plumbers | Expert Residential & Commercial Plumbing Services

-9. Website Page Speed – Getting a discounted hosting plan might be costing you more than it promises to save OR getting your best friend to throw up a website overnight might be killing your profits and your rankings!
-Let’s keep this straightforward… time is money and Google definitely values time.
-If your website takes more than a few seconds to load, then you’re definitely being penalised by Google for that.
+9. Website Page Speed – A discounted hosting plan might cost you more than it promises to save, OR getting your best friend to throw up a website overnight might be killing your profits and rankings!
+Let’s keep this straightforward… time is money, and Google values time.
+If your website takes more than a few seconds to load, then you’re being penalized by Google for that.

-Don’t make it difficult for people to contact you, Google tracks all this data so optimise as best as you can.
-Put a contact form on each page, make sure your phone number is clearly visible and clickable (use < a href=”tel:123456789″>123 456 789</a>) so people don’t have to spend time dialing your number.
+Don’t make it difficult for people to contact you.
+Google tracks all this data, so optimize as best as you can.
+Put a contact form on each page, and make sure your phone number is visible and clickable (use < a href=”tel:123456789″>123 456 789</a>) so people don’t have to spend time dialing your number.

 12. Create Sitemap – Use a free WordPress plugin like Google XML Sitemaps to create an XML sitemap for your website automatically.
 This helps Google’s spider bot navigate your website and find all the different pages.
 When you add new pages and blog posts, they’ll automatically be added to your sitemap.

 13. Google Webmaster Tools – When Google has given us a tool to help them understand our website, why NOT use it?
 Head over to https://www.google.com/webmasters/tools/, sign up, and submit your website; there are many advanced tools here we can use to diagnose and audit the website, but the best thing you can do is submit your Google XML sitemap link into webmaster tools, learn how to do that here.